Rush Hudson Limbaugh Sr. U.S. Courthouse

 Green Building Display

-In 2008, the building is the first U.S. courthouse nationwide to receive the Leadership in Environmental and Energy Design, Silver certification by the U.S. Green Building Council.
-Ongoing sustainability efforts by building maintenance personnel, led to an Energy Star performance rating of 84 on a scale of 1 to 100.
-The green features include sustainable design features such as reduced site disturbance, erosion and sedimentation control; alternative transportation accommodations; water efficient landscaping; sustainable materials including 10 percent recycled content and 20 percent locally-manufactured materials; indoor environmental quality with low-emitting materials; and an advanced building automation system for monitoring tenant comfort
+In 2008, the building was the first U.S. courthouse nationwide to receive the Leadership in Environmental and Energy Design Silver certification by the U.S. Green Building Council.
+Ongoing sustainability efforts by building maintenance personnel led to an Energy Star performance rating of 84 on a scale of 100.
+The green features include sustainable design features such as reduced site disturbance, erosion and sedimentation control; alternative transportation accommodations; water-efficient landscaping; sustainable materials, including 10 percent recycled content and 20 percent locally-manufactured materials; indoor environmental quality with low-emitting materials; and, an advanced building automation system for monitoring tenant comfort.

 The shortcut to this page is www.gsa.gov/limbaughcourthouse.